Exit from the Green Party of Canada

 I felt an urgent need to fix what I saw as a major problem, one that undercut our most important differentiator versus the other parties and something that is continually highlighted as a reason for our past electoral failures:

-“Our success in 2019 will, in large part, be determined by how effectively we support and grow our base of grassroots activists.
+Post 2015 Director’s Summary | “Our success in 2019 will, in large part, be determined by how effectively we support and grow our base of grassroots activists.
 This means we have to continue to provide exciting and worthwhile opportunities for our supporters to get involved, and ensure that volunteering with the Green Party of Canada continues to be a fulfilling experience. “ “To attract and retain our high calibre volunteers, they need to have a strong sense that their engagement matters and is worthwhile – both to them and the country.
 The feeling of being part of something bigger than ourselves is part of our inspiration.
 To grow volunteer engagement in ridings across the country, we must embrace our bold vision of a new democracy that values the citizens of this earth and the ecosystems on which they depend.”
-“In our post election survey, we asked members what activities they would like to see us prioritize, and “invest in local teams to build our volunteer base” was the clear winner.”
+“In our post election survey, we asked members what activities they would like to see us prioritize, and “invest in local teams to build our volunteer base” was the clear winner.” |

-Post 2019 Consultant’s Report“Without many feet on the pavement and donations in the bank, it is next to impossible to win a seat in a plurality system.
+Post 2019 Consultant’s Report | “Without many feet on the pavement and donations in the bank, it is next to impossible to win a seat in a plurality system.
 Nurturing the Party’s base must be a top concern for the national organization…Our investigation revealed a disturbing level of disconnect between local and national levels of the party during the 2019 campaign.”
 “We found a lack of appreciation at the national level for the importance of having a strategy for broad-based meaningful connection with the membership” “While some conflicts arise from differences of opinions over priorities or strategies, issues of access and transparency, as well as a shortage of meaningful relationships on which campaigns can be built, are barriers to fully engaging the Green base in election campaigns.
-An authentic communication strategy between elections should ameliorate this tension.”
+An authentic communication strategy between elections should ameliorate this tension.” |

 In both recent elections, we took a hierarchical top-down controlled approach and then had to hire consultants to tell us that it didn’t work because a top-down approach alienated the base.
 There were no signs that we had learned anything from past failures, nor that we would change anything for the next election, despite explicit warnings that it would happen again.